slott56/slott56.github.io/Pelican/content/blog/2008/05/2008_05_09-python_and_the_star_schema.rst

-:strong:`For any big dimensions`.
-Use an external sort-merge utility.
+For any big dimensions, use an external sort-merge utility.
 Seriously.
 They're way fast for data sets too large to fit into memory.
 Use CSV format files and the resulting program is very tidy.
 The outline is as follows: